pol-ribera-dev/CryptoTycoon/README.md

 There are 69 functions that ensures that all the project is secure and works perfect.

+The revert errors are represented by numbers to save gas, you can check the error description in the document errors.txt

 ### Features
 - Start playing by minting your initial NFT collection.
 - Earn ERC20 rewards once per day based on your NFTs.